-Learner analysis
+Learner Analysis

 How does each of your desired performance competencies align with the goal of instruction?

-Task # 2.
-The purpose of this task is to begin the process of determining your terminal objectives (TLOs) by aligning each TLO to your list of appropriate desired performance competencies.
+Task # 2: The purpose of this task is to begin the process of determining your terminal learning objectives (TLOs) by aligning each TLO to your list of appropriate desired performance competencies.
 In the chart below, list all of the appropriate desired performance competencies in the first column.
-In the second column write a TLO for each desired performance competency.
+In the second column, write a TLO for each desired performance competency.